 Deadline for application is Monday 18 March 2024.

-For 2023, Eton College will be running the Eton Summer University Preparation Courses (ESUPC), a non-residential cohort of modular subject-based courses.
+For 2024, Eton College will be running the Eton Summer University Preparation Courses (ESUPC), as a non-residential cohort of modular subject-based courses.
 During ESUPC students do not stay overnight, but travel to and from Eton College each day.

 The subject programmes are enriching, intellectual, exciting and full of opportunities to gain new skills and exchange ideas together with like-minded young people.